Mathématique: Chapter 55

 “I know.”
 Jackson’s tone, still teary, took on a darker note.
 “I don’t think I’m ever alone.”

-Young could picture the guy staring bleakly into autumn air, looking at ascended beings he couldn’t see.
+Young pictured the guy staring bleakly into autumn air, looking at ascended beings he couldn’t see.

 “Hey.
 Daniel.”
 Young kept his voice low.
 “We’re gonna get through this.
 You and me.
 We’re gonna get through this, and we’re gonna get everyone else through this.”